peterjinweigu/School-Projects/Letter Mutation/documentation.md

 **Overall, this gives us a time complexity of `O(n^3m)`**

 ## Optimization
-In order to make our program more efficient, we need to identify some of the biggest issues in our current idea.
+In order to make our program more efficient, we need to identify some of the biggest issues in our current algorithm.

 > 1. We do not want to be iterating through the entire dictionary for each separate word.
 >